psychoinformatics-de/knowledge-base/kbi/0001/index.rst

 Further background
 ------------------

-These are relevant fragments from Git v2.35.2 and v2.30.2 release notes (note that changes released in 2.35.2 were also applied to older maintenance tracks):
+These are the relevant fragments from Git v2.35.2 and v2.30.3 release notes (note that changes released together with 2.35.2 were also applied to older maintenance tracks):

 ::